mopinion/WP-Mopinion/README.txt

 == Description ==

 Let's say that you want to capture user feedback on your Wordpress website.
-This Feedback Form plugin makes that easy.
+This Feedback Form plugin makes that easy and is completely free.

 Simply go to Settings &rarr; Mopinion Feedback Form in your website admin dashboard, and activate the Mopinion feedback form on your website.

 A feedback button will be visible on your website.
-All feedback collected will be available on your personal Mopinion account, at https://app.mopinion.com, or it will be emailed straight in to your email inbox.
+With the feedback form you can capture suggestions, bugs and compliments, and collect visual feedback (screenshots) about individual page elements.
+All feedback collected will be available on your personal Mopinion account, at https://app.mopinion.com, or it can be emailed straight in to your email inbox.
+The feedback form is completely customisable, so easily add or change feedback questions, add your own design and logo, setup your own language and use pro-active and exit-intent triggers to decide where you want to show or hide your feedback form.

-If you want to add the feedback form to specific individual articles (post, page, custom post type), then you can use the deployment section within your Mopinion account: https://app.mopinion.com/survey/manage#tab_deployment_pane.
+If you want to add the feedback form to specific  articles (post, page, custom post type), then you can use the deployment section within your Mopinion account: https://app.mopinion.com/survey/manage#tab_deployment_pane.

 **Works or broken?**